 - Steroids help decrease swelling and open your airways to help you breathe easier.
 They may be given as an injection, pills, or in an inhaler.
 After an asthma attack, you may need to take steroid pills for several days.
 Inhaled steroids are used for long-term control.

-- Blood tests are done to check oxygen levels and for infections in your blood.
+- Blood tests are done to check oxygen levels.
+They may also be used to check for infections.

 - Lung function tests , such as spirometry and peak flow expiratory flow rates, show how well your lungs are working.
 These tests may be done more than once.

-- A chest x-ray is a picture of your lungs used to look for signs of infection, such as swelling and fluid.
+- A chest x-ray may be done to look for signs of infection, such as swelling and fluid.